Contact

 • Mix it with unscented kitty litter, sawdust, or sand to solidify the oil.
 Double-bag it and dispose of it in the trash.
 Avoid scented or disinfectant types of kitty litter as they can react with the oil and cause afire.

 • Place small amounts of oil in tightly sealed, unbreakable containers in the trash.
-It is not recommended to dispose of large amounts in trash as containers may leak, causing problems with garbage trucks and at solid waste facilities, adds East Bay Municipal Utility District.
+It is not recommended to dispose of large amounts in trash as containers may leak, causing problems with garbage trucks and at solid waste facilities.

 • Use a paper towel to wipe up small amounts of cooking oil, such as meat drippings.
 Throw the paper towels in the trash.